lucasjetgroup/apvault-mgr/README.md

 $ git clone https://github.com/kermieisinthehouse/apvault-mgr

 # Run the lint roller on a path
-$ ./apvault.sh lint-roll Downloads/
+$ ./apvault lint-roll Downloads/

-# Ingest a path's contents into the vault, you will be prompted for a vault-relative path
+# Ingest a path's contents into the vault, you will be prompted for a destination.
-$ ./apvault.sh ingest MyFavoriteCamgirl/
+$ ./apvault ingest MyFavoriteCamgirl/

 # Recursively decompress all archives in a directory
-$ ./apvault.sh decompress Photo_Archives_2009/
+$ ./apvault decompress Photo_Archives_2009/

 # Recursively move all images to a new path, keeping directory structure
 $ ./apvault copy-images MyMixedMedia/ MyPhotos/